yukatoh/CampusSchedule/README.md

 Usually for university students, but any students else and the others can use this application.
 At the time you would like to check school schedule, you can view a brief outline as timetable or list, and also see the details such as course names, teachers, textbooks, grade points, and etc.
+Additionally, you can manage textbooks as list and search ones with Google books.

 ## DEMO